Real deep tissue bodywork

 - Face massage: Face massage is a weird case.
 Sports massage therapists don't even want to know.
 And all beauty therapists do is wishy-washy featherlight work, which doesn't even qualify as massage.
 Not to mention the typical massage oils used, which are not of that great quality, and not suitable for the face anyway.
 My face massage is firm yet gentle, and it works on the facial muscles.
 People love it.
 Expect to look, not just feel, more relaxed and happier after a deep face massage.

 - Head massage: Head massage is also important, but it is usually poor.
-There is no more value between therapeutic head massages and hairdresser massages: they both touch the surface in an epidermal manner.
+There is not much difference between therapeutic head massages and hairdresser massages: they both touch the surface in an epidermal manner.
 On the area of the head covered by hair, there are important muscles and muscle attachments, and they can really benefit from a good, firm-yet-gentle muscle work.
 Actually, my head massage is really an extension of neck muscle massage work.

 - Cellulite massage: Cellulite is my current focus, so expect expert, cellulite-specific massage work.
 This website is all about cellulite and skin tightening, so I won't go into any more detail into that on this page.
 Expect the best.